slackapi/bolt-js/docs/_future/request_time_off_tutorial.md

 // listeners/functions/request-approval.js
 const { SlackFunction } = require('@slack/bolt');

-// Get our Approval Function from the manifest! const { ApprovalFunction } = require('../../manifest/functions/approval');
+// Get our Approval function from the manifest! const { ApprovalFunction } = require('../../manifest/functions/approval');

 // Here is the work we want to do!